 Lauren received her Master of Education (M.Ed.) degree at Grand Valley in April 2016.
-In Fall 2016, Lauren began the post-masters Educational Specialist (Ed.S.) degree with emphasis in Leadership.
+In August 2018, she is expected to complete the post-masters Educational Specialist (Ed.S.) degree with emphasis in Leadership.
 Further, Lauren is completing the Master of Social Work degree also at Grand Valley (expected graduation April 2020) to expand her professional practices and combine multidisciplinary interests.

 Prior to her graduate education, Lauren graduated from Central Michigan University on a full academic scholarship in the spring of 2014.
 Her undergraduate degree is a Bachelor of Science in sociology, but she found her passion for lifelong learning through travel.
 Over three consecutive summers, Lauren studied abroad at universities in Australia, Ireland and Japan.
 She also completed a 5-month semester study at the University of Cape Town in South Africa.